 Each room must be reserved as a group for a maximum of two hours.
 You cannot have multiple students book 2 hour blocks individually to lock down the space for extended periods.
-If at the end of your allotted time the space is not reserved you may book up to two more hours at that time.
-To reserve a space, please email Jeremy Kröber (jmonday@clemson.edu).
+If the space is not reserved at the end of your allotted time, then you may book up to two more hours.
+To reserve a space, please email Jeremy Kröber (imonday@clemson.edu).
 Please choose a room appropriate for your group size whenever possible.

 Conference rooms are designed to be used for projects which require privacy.
-If you do not require privacy please utilize one of the numerous open group spaces (info below) to make the rooms available for students who need them.
+If you do not require privacy, please utilize one of the numerous open group spaces (info below) to make the rooms available for students who need them.
 These policies are to ensure fairness to the nearly 500 students from various disciplines who will be working in this space along with outside groups who will be renting our space periodically and are subject to change.